Where to Buy

 GBM Assessment (Score: 8/10)

-Cicero's On the Republic and On the Laws constitute the most important works of Roman political philosophy, articulating the concept of natural law that would profoundly shape Western legal and political thought.
+Cicero's On the Republic and On the Laws constitute the most important works of Roman political philosophy, articulating the concept of natural law that would decisively shape Western legal and political thought.
 The celebrated Dream of Scipio, which concludes On the Republic, influenced Augustine, Dante, and centuries of cosmological and moral reflection.

-Written as the Roman Republic collapsed around him, Cicero's political treatises sought to articulate the principles of just governance at a moment of existential crisis.
+Begun as the Roman Republic collapsed around him, Cicero's political treatises sought to articulate the principles of just governance at a moment of existential crisis.
 His theory of natural law influenced Thomas Aquinas, John Locke, and the American Founders, who drew heavily upon Cicero's republican ideals in framing the United States Constitution.

 Late Roman Republic to Early Empire, c.
 55 BC - 19 BC

 The Roman Republic collapses: Caesar crosses the Rubicon, is assassinated; Octavian becomes Augustus, first emperor (27 BC).
 Amid upheaval, Latin literature reaches its zenith.
 Lucretius writes Epicurean philosophy in verse.
 Cicero defines Roman political thought.
 Virgil composes Rome's national epic.
 Horace perfects the ode.
-The Pax Romana is about to begin.

 Awards & Adaptations